node-red/node-red-dashboard/README.md

  cd ~/.node-red
  npm uninstall node-red-contrib-ui
  ```
- In addition - some functionality is not exactly equivalent...
+ In addition - some functionality is not exactly equivalent.
+There are breaking changes that will require some re-configuration.

 #### New features

  The widget layout is now managed by a `Dashboard` tab in the right window of the Node-RED editor.
-From here you can re-order both the groups
+From here you can re-order the tabs, groups and widgets, and add and edit their properties.
- and widgets.
-You can then also access the properties of the tabs, groups, and widgets.

  Ability to specify sizes.
 The width and height of widgets can now be set, as can the width
  of *groups*.
 These are all specified in units of approximately 50 pixels.
- The default width of a group is 6 as it was in contrib-ui.
-Setting a widget to `auto` will set fill the available
+ The default width of a group is 6 as it was in contrib-ui ( &approx; 300 pixels ).
+Setting a widget to `auto` will fill the available
  width of the group, but this can now be set to anything up to the group width.
 It is still advisable to use multiple groups if you can, rather than one big group, so that the page can dynamically resize on smaller screens.

 Group labels are now optional.